DSantosUSN/dsantosusn.github.io/index.markdown

 # Welcome!

 ## About Me
 I am currently a bioinformatics research tech at the La Jolla Institute for Immunology where I work in the Peters Lab.
 My primary focus has been on how we can improve ways of estimating expression of HLA genes from bulk RNA-Seq data.
-In my free time, I enjoy playing video games, programming, hiking, drinking beer and hanging out with my cat.
+In my free time, I enjoy playing video games, programming, hiking, and brewing beer.

 ## Projects
 ### ARC